neardanger/ask_me/README.md

 Unsolved Problems:

-I should have added another model in the modeling process, a model called admin.
+I should have added another model in the modeling process.
+A model called admin.

 User Story